Kirakiller1547/BloatwareCleaner/README.md

 Checkpoint-Computer -Description "Before BloatwareCleaner" -RestorePointType "MODIFY_SETTINGS"

+Either install the Exe file in the releases or run the ps1 file with powershell:

+(1)  cd C:\Users\yourname\Downloads
+(2)  powershell -ExecutionPolicy Bypass -File .\BloatwareCleaner.ps1

+Note: To run the exe file youll need to deactivate your Windows defender!

 A lightweight PowerShell tool with a graphical interface for bulk-uninstalling programs on Windows.
 It reads installed applications directly from the registry, lets you filter and multi-select them, and automatically flags common OEM bloatware (trial antivirus, toolbars, pre-installed games, etc.) so you can clean up a new PC in minutes instead of clicking through dozens of individual uninstallers.

 Features: